 LSI excels in planning and deploying the right amount and mix of employees to foreign areas in order to meet and exceed mission requirements.
 LSI is familiar with the myriad of special requirements associated with FMS work and working in the varied OCONUS environments.
 The company maintains a robust Foreign Clearance and Export compliance program and all deployable LSI employees comply with the applicable partner nation general protection/security policies and procedures.
 Over the three year Period of performance in the Taiwan case, LSI accomplished this high risk, highly visible aviation training program on time and under budget.
 At its completion, LSI was able to de-obligate 5.5 million dollars back to the customer attributable to the cost efficiencies created and employed by LSI.

 Located at Cecil Airport, in Jacksonville, FL, LSI’s facilities are uniquely positioned to provide full spectrum aviation training.
-Cecil Airport boasts a number of 8000’ x 200’ runways including a 12,500’ x 200’ runway and is certified for vertical space launch.
+Cecil Airport boasts a number of 8000’ x 200’ runways including a 12,500’ x 200’ runway and is certified for horizontal space launch.
 LSI has conducted numerous training programs at this site, from U.S. Army AH-64 Apache maintenance training, to current Customs and Border Protection P-3 Pilot training.
 LSI provides state of the art classroom facilities, direct access to the flight line, hangar space, and much more.
 Let us customize a training program for you!

 To see a catalog of courses offered (Click Here)